JeremyLikness/blazor-wasm/README.md

     }

     [Parameter]
-    Action<int> CurrentValueChanged { get; set; }
+    public Action<int> CurrentValueChanged { get; set; }
     ```

 8. Update the binding to `@bind-CurrentValue` in `Counter.razor`
-8. Run and show it is picking up the value, but not refreshing.
+9. Run and show it is picking up the value, but not refreshing.
 Explain we'll cover manual UI refresh later.

 ### Libraries and Interop